COVID-19 Service updates

 Some Oxford County services are making interim changes in response to the Government of Ontario’s temporary move to Modified Step Two of the Roadmap to Reopen.
 This includes returning to curbside service for Oxford County Library branches and virtual service for Oxford County Archives, closing the Waste Management Facility on Saturdays, and pausing general visits and social outings at Woodingford Lodge.
 More

-Garbage and recycling pick-up in the Town of Ingersoll is delayed today and may carry over into tomorrow, Jan.
-19. If your material is not collected by 7:00 p.m. today, please put it out again tomorrow by 7 a.m.
+Waste collection in Tillsonburg is delayed today and may carry over into tomorrow, Wednesday, January 26.
+If your material is not collected by 7 p.m. today, please put it out again tomorrow by 7 a.m.
 If your material is not collected Wednesday by 7 p.m., please call 1-800-755-0394 ext.
 3159.
-Ongoing updates will be posted at www.wasteline.ca
+Ongoing updates will be posted at www.wasteline.ca.

 Literacy Day with Oxford County Library January 27

 Oxford County Library is hosting a day of free virtual programming on Thursday, January 27, in celebration of National Family Literacy Day.
 Library staff will be posting activities and storytimes on the Oxford County Library Facebook page and YouTube channel to help you engage in literacy-boosting activities that encourage you to learn as a family in the great outdoors.
 Read more.